-The FSC friction lock is designed to hold the select- ed forward travel speed when the steering levers are moved and yet the friction is not too heavy to make moving the FSC control difficult (too much friction).
+The FSC friction lock is designed to hold the selected forward travel speed when the steering levers are moved and yet the friction is not too heavy to make moving the FSC control difficult (too much friction).
 The procedure for checking the FSC friction lock is as follows:

-- With the engine off, place the FSC in the full FORWARD position and pull both steering levers back; the FSC lever should not move.
-If the FSC lever moves back when the steering levers are pulled back, the friction needs to be increased. - With the steering levers held back, move the FSC lever back from the FORWARD position.
+- Place the FSC in the full FORWARD position and pull both steering levers back; the FSC lever should not move.
+If the FSC lever moves back when the steering levers are pulled back, the friction needs to be increased. - 2.
+With the steering levers held back, move the FSC lever back from the FORWARD position.
 With a proper amount of friction adjusted, the FSC lever should move back with a slight amount of resistance (friction).
 If the FSC lever movement is "stiff", the friction needs to be decreased.